 Destroy target artifact.

-Dredge 1 (If you would draw a card, instead you may put exactly one card from the top of your library into your graveyard to your hand.
+Dredge 1 (If you would draw a card, instead you may put exactly one card from the top of your library into your graveyard.
+If you do, return this card from your graveyard to your hand.
 Otherwise, draw a card.)

 Combos Browse all

 |Commander: Rule 0||Legal|